 Dili - Embassy of Australia

 Jakarta - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Australia in Dili or the Embassy of Canada in Jakarta, Indonesia, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the Embassy of Australia to Timor-Leste, in Dili, or the Embassy of Canada to Indonesia, in Jakarta, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.